jonasblixt/punchboot/README.md

 | NXP imx8m       | Yes | Yes    | No     | No     |
 | NXP imx8x       | Yes | Yes    | Yes    | Yes    |

-## Root of trust

-Punchboot is designed to be a part of a secure boot chain.
-This means that the bootloader is cryptographically signed, the ROM code of the SoC must support a mechanism to validate this signature, otherwise there is no root of trust.

-When punchboot has been verified it, in turn, will load and verify the next software component in the boot chain.
-The bootloader _only_ supports signed binaries.

-### Early boot stages and verification of punchboot binary
+### Secure Boot

+## Typical and simplified secure boot flow
+ - ROM loads a set of public keys, calculates the checksum of the keys and compares the result to a fused checksum
+ - ROM loads punchboot, calculates checksum and verifies signature using key's in step one
+ - Run punchboot
+ - Punchboot loads a PBI bundle, calculates the checksum and verifies the signature using built in keys
+ - Run next step in boot chain

 Most SoC:s have a boot rom that includes meachanisms for calculating a checksum of the bootloader and cryptographically verifying a signature using a public key